1973 Lehigh Engineers football team

-Although they did not appear at any point in the 1973 small-college AP or UPI national polls, the Engineers earned a share of the Lambert Cup, awarded to the best team from a mid-sized college in the East.
+Although they did not appear at any point in the small college rankings, the Engineers earned a share of the Lambert Cup, awarded to the best team from a mid-sized college in the East.
 Lehigh shared the honor with Delaware, which had started the year ranked No. 1 and ended at No. 10.

 Both Delaware and Lehigh also qualified for the first-ever NCAA Division II national playoff.
 Lehigh lost a road game to No. 2 Western Kentucky.

 Lehigh played its home games at Taylor Stadium on the university campus in Bethlehem, Pennsylvania.